Written by Julia Thorley

 (One of two winning entries in the Heritage Writing Competition.)

 The Black Lion in Consall, North Staffordshire, isn’t the sort of pub you simply happen upon.
-Even the pub’s own website admits it looks difficult to find.
 To get there by road you need to deviate from the A52 and head for Kingsley Moor and Cellar Head towards Wetley Rocks – such wonderful place names! – and then turn into Consall village.
 Follow the signs for the pub and don’t be perturbed when you seem to be heading into the wilds of the Staffordshire countryside – because you are.
 You are now in the beautiful Churnet Valley.

 Eventually, you’ll reach the pub’s car park.
 Then you will need to walk over the bridge that crosses the canal and the railway line and then, finally, you can climb the steps into the pub.
 Trust me when I say it’s worth it.
 Speak to the landlord, Jason, to order yourself a plate of Staffordshire oatcakes and a pint of something lovely from the Peakstones Rock Brewery in Alton (this is a CAMRA pub), then sit outside and take in the view.